HealthOne Blog

 Arm

-Upper-limb or arm orthoses are devices used to reimpose or strengthen the functional and structural characteristics of the musculoskeletal systems.
-The arm orthotics limits the movements that can cause repetitive dislocation of the shoulder.
+Upper-limb or arm orthoses are devices used to reimpose or strengthen the functional and structural characteristics of the musculoskeletal system.
+The arm orthotics limit the movements that can cause repetitive dislocation of the shoulder.

 Wrist and Hand